andylandtsheer/rowdyracers/README.md

 1. The **domain**
     - Which resides in the `com.switchfully.project.rowdyracers.domain` package.
 2. The **GUI**
-    - Which resides in the `com.switchfully.project.rowdyracers.gui` package.
+    - Which resides in the `com.switchfully.project.rowdyracers.fxgui` package.

 _And, as a third part: the `RowdyRacersApplication` class which instantiates and launches the application._